Help Trio Thrive As The First 100% Black Owned Vegan Restaurant In Minneapolis

 Three years ago, Louis Hunter was facing a whopping twenty years in prison for unjust charges related to his presence at a #BlackLivesMatter protest in the Twin Cities.
 He was at risk of losing his life, freedom and being taken away from his four daughters, family and beloved community.
 For two years, Louis continued to proclaim his innocence and fought to get his charges dropped, to no avail.
 During this traumatic time, Louis lost his car, his lawn care business, and his housing, as a result of his pending charges.

 Just weeks before his trial, a local couple, Sarah and Dan Woodcock, heard his story and felt compelled to get involved.
-Sarah and Dan worked with local Black Lives Matter (BLM) leaders and allies to rally the community to help fight Louis’ bogus charges.
+Sarah and Dan worked with local Black Lives Matter (BLM) leaders, including Nekima Levy Pounds and Chauntyll Allen and allies to rally the community to help fight Louis’ bogus charges.
 After a concerted effort, all of Louis’s charges were miraculously dismissed.

-A couple of months ago, Sarah and Dan made the difficult, personal decision to step back from Trio and to transfer full ownership to their former partner, Louis, as reparations.
+Sarah, Dan and Louis were not able to resolve their challenges so Sarah and Dan made the decision to step back from Trio and transfer full ownership to Louis.
 The transfer of ownership to Louis means that he operates the only 100% Black-owned vegan restaurant in the state of Minnesota.
 This is a reason to celebrate.
 Louis has an incredible opportunity to ensure the growth and sustainability of Trio, but he urgently needs our help.

 Owning a restaurant is already a challenging endeavor.
 However, in addition to the traditional challenges, Louis has had to contend with being an African American man who has had contact with the criminal justice system in a state that has some of the worst racial disparities in the nation between Blacks and Whites.
 This includes disparities in lending practices by the major banks.
 As a result, Louis will need the support of our entire community to ensure that Trio will operate successfully for many years to come.